xxfoundation/elixxir-docs/end_to_end.md

 ### High level Auth protocol description

 ![handshake ladder diagram](images/auth_protocol.png)

+**Note**: Since the SIDH keypairs are ephemeral encrypting the public SIDH keys isn't necessary but is done so at this time because it's an artifact of our implementation.

 This is a two party protocol with a couple of assumptions: